Experimental Comparison of Bohm-like Theories with Different Ontologies: Introduction

 \section{Introduction}

-Bohm's hidden variable interpretation of quantum mechanics \cite{Bohm1952,PhysRev.85.180}, also known as Bohmian mechanics or de Broglie-Bohm theory \cite{deBroglie1927, Holland_book}, is an alternative formulation of quantum mechanics with a clear deterministic ontology, and experimental predictions that match those of quantum theory.
-The theory continues to attract attention \cite{Philippidis1979,Kocsis1170,Mahler2016,Zhou2017,Xiao2017,Xiao2019}, perhaps due to the fact that it allows physicists to visualize the dynamics of quantum systems.
+Bohm's hidden-variable interpretation of quantum mechanics \cite{Bohm1952,PhysRev.85.180}, also known as Bohmian mechanics or de Broglie-Bohm theory \cite{deBroglie1927, Holland_book}, is an alternative formulation of quantum mechanics with a clear deterministic ontology, and experimental predictions that match those of quantum theory.
+The theory continues to attract attention as a provocative demonstration that a deterministic, no-collapse interpretation of quantum mechanics is possible \cite{Gambetta2004,Philippidis1979,Kocsis1170,Mahler2016,Zhou2017,Xiao2017,Xiao2019}.
 As is the case in classical physics, Bohmian particles have well defined properties at all times.
 In Bohmian theory all properties can be determined from the particle's actual position and the guiding wave, giving position special ontological significance.
 Wiseman~\cite{Wiseman2007} showed that it is possible to experimentally extract the velocities attributed to Bohmian particles by taking conditional averages of weak measurements on an ensemble of post-selected systems.
 Extending his ideas, some of the present authors and others were recently able to construct the putative Bohmian trajectories in various two-slit experiments~\cite{Kocsis1170,Mahler2016,Xiao2017,Xiao2019}.
-These results have been considered by some as evidence for the validity of Bohm's interpretation and the preferred status of position~\cite{Stanford_phil_bohm_article}.

-The choice of position as the preferred ontological variable introduces an asymmetry which is foreign to both classical and quantum mechanics.
+The choice of position as the primary ontological variable introduces an asymmetry which is foreign to both classical and quantum mechanics.
 In classical Hamiltonian mechanics, position and momentum act as the canonical phase space variables and are both equally important in formulating the theory, and in orthodox quantum mechanics position and momentum are treated on equal footing.
-So the importance placed on position in the Bohmian approach was one of the main criticisms of Bohm's work by the pioneers of quantum theory~\cite{Proof_not_proving}.
-Shortly after Bohm's paper appeared, Epstein~\cite{Epstein1953a,Epstein1953b} pointed out that there is nothing inherent in the formulation that requires position to be the preferred variable, and that other possible choices can lead to other results, i.e. different ontological descriptions, while still yielding experimental predictions identical to those of quantum theory.
+So the importance placed on position in the Bohmian approach was one of the main criticisms of Bohm's work by the pioneers of quantum theory ~\cite{Proof_not_proving}.
+Shortly after Bohm's paper appeared, Epstein~\cite{Epstein1953a,Epstein1953b} pointed out that there is nothing inherent in the formulation that requires position to be the primary ontological variable, and that other possible choices can lead to other results - i.e. different ontological descriptions - while still yielding experimental predictions identical to those of quantum theory.